prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 - Test files should sit close to the code they test. *Test files that test code in disparate files should be broken up into multiple test files itself.*

 SQL:
-- Avoid using the (massive scripts directory)[https://massivejs.org/docs/functions-and-scripts].
+- Avoid using the [massive scripts directory](https://massivejs.org/docs/functions-and-scripts).
 Prefer instead to define a query as close to it's consumers as possible. *Defining queries in the scripts directory opens up the possibility of unintended coupling by non cohesive modules.
 There are solutions to syntax highlighting that don't require a .sql file.*

 ## The Future
 - In the very near future it might make sense to refactor out shared repo shapes functions in the Microschool Administration and Support Bounded Context to a layer that is shared between all bounded contexts. *It's a fact that the lion's share of data utilized by Hub is in a one of the schemas in our postgres instance and utilizing a single shared layer among all consumers within Hub might be the most pragmatic approach.*